symbol/symbol-docs/source/concepts/reward-programs.rst

 .. note::

-    :doc:`Follow this guide to enroll in the Early Adoption program <../getting-started/ready-for-symbol-launch>` and select the ``Ecosystem`` reward program when prompted.
+    :doc:`Follow this guide to enroll in the Ecosystem program <../getting-started/ready-for-symbol-launch>`.